michele-bergia/firebase-custom-token-sign-in-without-client-app/README.md

 ## How

-- Clone the project
+- Download the latest version from the Release section
-- Run `mvn clean -Dmaven.test.skip=true package spring-boot:repackage`
 - Execute the generated JAR with `java -jar -Dfirebase.config.api-key=<your-api-key> -Dfirebase.config.database-url=<your-firebase-database-url> -Dfirebase.config.service-account-path=<path-to-your-service-account-JSON-file> firebase-custom-token-sign-in-0.0.1-SNAPSHOT.jar` where:
   - _your-api-key_ is the Google Cloud API Key for your Firebase project
   - _your-firebase-database-url_ is the URL of your Firebase URL